eggressive/eu5-strategy-agent/docs/CONFIGURATION.md

 - The caches are in-memory only; they are not persisted to disk and do not have a TTL at the moment.
 - Use `clear_all_caches()` when loading updated knowledge files during development.

+### Thread-safety & Production Guidance

+The in-memory `LRUCache` implementation included here is protected with a `threading.RLock`, which means it is safe to use from multiple threads within the same Python process.
+This prevents race conditions when multiple threads access `get`, `set`, `clear`, or `stats` concurrently.
+However, this cache is still process-local — it is not shared across multiple worker processes or machines.

+For production environments where you need cross-process sharing, persistence, or high concurrency, consider using a dedicated cache backend such as Redis, memcached, or a disk-backed cache (e.g., SQLite).
+These backends provide reliable, cross-process cache semantics and often include TTL, persistence, and monitoring features.
+The in-memory cache is primarily intended for unit tests, local development, or simple deployments.

+## Troubleshooting

 ### Error: "OPENAI_API_KEY not set"